bale of plastic bottles for recycling.

 Recycling Rebates FAQs

-• star icon What are recycling rebates?
+• bin shapes icon What are recycling rebates?

 They are payments or credits offered for recyclable materials collected from your business.